KratosMultiphysics/Kratos/applications/NurbsBrepApplication/Readme.md

 If it is wished to do structural mechanics simulation with Isogeometric Analysis the *IGAStructuralMechanicsApplication* provides necessary element and condition formulations for thin walled structures.

 ## Preparation of Geometries
 Generally the geometries are stored in the geometry.json file.
 This file is a standardized B-Rep based NURBS geometry file.
 It is recommended to use this standard.
-Anyways read in of geometries with different input formats is possible, too.
+Anyways, read in of geometries with different input formats is possible, too.
 ```
 #import define_output
 cad_geometry_file = open("geometry.json",'r')